Global Water SP200 Variable Speed Water Sampler

 Stock Check Availability

-The SP200 variable speed portable peristaltic pump sampler is ideal for sample removal from shallow wells and surface water, including lakes, ponds, and holding pools.
-The water sampler is lightweight, rugged, easy to use, weather resistant, and requires minimal maintenance.
-The peristaltic pump is designed to take a manual sample and has the ability to back flush the sample hose once you are finished taking the sample.
+The Global Water SP200 variable speed portable peristaltic pump sampler is ideal for sample removal from shallow wells and surface water, including lakes, ponds, and holding pools.
+The water sampler is lightweight, rugged, easy to use, weather-resistant, and requires minimal maintenance.
+The peristaltic pump is designed to take a manual sample and has the ability to back flush the sample hose once the sample has been collected.

-The water sampler operates using an external 12 volt DC power source that can supply at least 2 A continuous.
+The water sampler operates using an external 12-volt DC power source that can supply at least 2 A continuous.
 The variable speed motor is reversible and can sample at any speed from a trickle up to 500 ml per minute.
-A power cord, 10 ft (3.05 m) long, is included with each variable speed peristaltic pump sampler.
-The power cord is fitted with alligator clips for easy connection to almost any 12 volt DC battery, such as a car battery or a small 12V, 5 AH gel cell.
+Each variable speed peristaltic pump sampler includes a power cord 10 ft (3.05 m) long.
+The power cord is fitted with alligator clips for easy connection to almost any 12-volt DC battery, such as a car battery or a small 12V, 5 AH gel cell.

 • (1) SP200 Variable Speed Water Sampler